 COVID-19 Response: Visitor Restrictions

-If you feel it is medically-necessary for you to visit a resident, please
+it is medically-necessary for you to visit, please call.
+If arrangements

 To protect the health of the residents in our facility, during this time: